UrieLara/urielara/README.md

 ## Hello!
 I'm Uriel Lara

-👨🏽‍💻 Web Programmer in ASP.NET and C# - Working on gaining experience through personal projects.
+- 👨🏽‍💻 Web Programmer in ASP.NET and C# - Focused on Ecommerce.
-🎮 Video Game Developer with Unity - Creating 2D and 3D games on Unity.
+- 🎮 Video Game Developer - Creating 2D and 3D games on Unity.

 ~ I enjoy programming as much as coffee ☕ ~